 US in the field A review

 Mediccast Podcast Host: Jamie Davis RN, NREMT-P with guests Eric Brader, MD and Brian Dunnigan, EMT-P

 Mitigation Journal's YouTube video Host: Rick Russotti, FF, EMT-P, CI/C

 Mitigation Journal podcast about field ultrasoundHennepin County Medical Center, Minneapolis, MN.
 Trauma center uses US extensively.

 Kidney in health and in disease

 Scandinavian Journal 2009 article

-GE's Vscan - Cool device but in my opinion not a good choice for EMS.
-These are fairly delicate devices.
+GE's Vscan - Cool device but these are fairly delicate devices.
 No live composite video out connector is a problem.
-Unfortunately the Vscan can't do lung slide or m-modes.
-In addition to that it can't do superficial things like look at veins for IV starts.
+In addition to that the first generation (sector probe only) can't do superficial things like look at veins for IV starts.
+Recently the second generation Vscan has corrected that by adding a dual transducer on the same probe!
+This does increase the utility of the device.
+See the new Vscan .
 If you are into hearts it does directional color flow, records cine loops and can measure Aorta / IVC.
 It's nice for OB as well.
-The same is true of the Seimens Acuson P-10 but it has no color flow.

 Ok there are some problems to consider